853 Classified Grievance or Complaint

 A. The President of MTSU has the ultimate responsibility for implementing the grievance and complaint policy set forth herein and will provide the final decision.

-B. No employee shall retaliate or discriminate against another employee because of the latter employee's filing of a grievance or complaint.
-In addition, no employee shall coerce another employee to interfere with the action of another employee in the latter employee's attempt to file a grievance or complaint.
+B. No employee shall retaliate or discriminate against another employee because of the latter's filing of a grievance or complaint.
+In addition, no employee shall coerce another employee to interfere with the action of another employee in the latter's attempt to file a grievance or complaint.

-C. Administrative, academic, and supervisory personnel are responsible for informing and making available to all employees information concerning their right to file a grievance or complaint and shall protect the employee from retaliation, coercion, and/or discrimination arising from the employee's filing or intent to file a grievance or complaint.
+C. Supervisory personnel must inform and make available to all employees information concerning their right to file a grievance or complaint and their right to be protected from retaliation.
+Supervisory personnel must also ensure that the employee is not retaliated against, coerced, and/or discriminated against as a result of having filed or intended to file a grievance or complaint.

 E. For purposes of this policy, the term "working days" refers to Monday through Friday.
-Official MTSU holidays shall not be included as "working days" for purposes of this policy.
+Days when MTSU is officially closed shall not be included as "working days."

-F. All employees are encouraged to discuss any problem with their supervisor or unit head prior to utilizing any grievance or complaint procedure.
-It is the policy of MTSU to make every effort to resolve a grievance/complaint at the lowest possible step in the process.
+F. All employees are encouraged to discuss any problem with their supervisor or unit head prior to initiating a grievance or complaint in an effort to resolve the concern.

 A. Covered Employees